 If you just want to use a laptop, rather than a full desktop PC, the best standing converter for you probably doesn’t need a keyboard tray.
 In which case, we’d recommend the Cora Standing Desk Converter.
 It’s a well-constructed, quality device that lets you create your own standing desk on any surface (traditional desk, kitchen table, hotel room table) and tuck it away when not in use.

 Just press the side levers to raise the work surface anywhere between 3.4cm and 39.4cm.
 The desktop is made from liquid-resistant laminate, with a lightweight but sturdy aluminium base.
 It supports up to 10kg, and comes with non-skid pads to prevent damage to surfaces.
 It looks very attractive, too, and this all comes in at a very reasonable price.
-It's available from fully.com in the US and the UK.
+It's available from fully.com in the US (opens in new tab) and the (opens in new tab)UK (opens in new tab).

 Got a heavy load that you need to support?
 Then the best standing converter we can recommend is the Ergotron WorkFit-T, which supports an astonishing 18.1kg (40lbs).
 That makes it the strongest standing desk converter on our list.